Freehold (Green Title) and survey-strata subdivision

 There are a range of resources available to help you undertake development in the City of Subiaco:

-• Department of Planning, Lands and Heritage (DPLH) - DPLH is the state government authority responsible for overarching strategic outcomes within Western Australia.
-DPLH deal with subdivision applications, and identifying and conserving heritage places
+- Department of Planning, Lands and Heritage (DPLH) - DPLH is the state government authority responsible for overarching strategic outcomes within Western Australia.
+DPLH deal with subdivision applications, and identifying and conserving heritage places.

-• Landgate - Landgate is the Western Australian authority responsible for all land information and geographic data including maps and title searches
+- Landgate - Landgate is the Western Australian authority responsible for all land information and geographic data including maps and title searches.

-• State Administrative Tribunal - State Administrative Tribunal (SAT) is the government body responsible for reviewing local government decisions, including lodging appeals against council decisions
+- State Administrative Tribunal - State Administrative Tribunal (SAT) is the government body responsible for reviewing local government decisions, including lodging appeals against council decisions.

-• Western Australian Legislation - the Parliamentary Counsel's Office website hosts Western Australian legislation and statutory information, including the Planning and Development Act 2005.
+- Western Australian Legislation - the Parliamentary Counsel's Office website hosts Western Australian legislation and statutory information, including the Planning and Development Act 2005.

-• Telecommunications in New Developments - If you are a developer or owner-builder, there are important Commonwealth telecommunications rules you need to comply with.
+- Telecommunications in New Developments - If you are a developer or owner-builder, there are important Commonwealth telecommunications rules you need to comply with.
 For more information visit the link above.

-The City of Subiaco Design Review Panel (the Panel) is established as a body with which the City may consult in assessing development proposals and other related matters under the provisions of the relevant Planning Scheme.
+The City of Subiaco Design Review Panel (the Panel) is established as a body which the City may consult in assessing development proposals and other related matters under the provisions of the relevant Planning Scheme.
 The Panel does not have a decision-making function but can provide independent and impartial recommendations to the City on architectural and design aspects of any planning proposal or related matter.

 For further information, please see